travispynenburg/jServer/README.md

 # jServer
 A simple chat server for SNHU IT-620.
 <br>1.
-The Source is the application of the server side including class of ServerFrame, Message, SocketFrame, Database, ServerDice, BanAuthorization, Decorate, EarnCreadit, GroupPrize</br>
+The Source is the application of the server side including class of ServerFrame, Message, SocketFrame, Database, ServerDice, BanAuthorization, Decorate, EarnCreadit, GroupPrize, User, saveAdapter</br>
+It also includes the save.cpp/save.o files for use with the adapter class which are written in C.
   <br>2.
 The interface that Decorate used to implment the Decorator pattern design.</br>
   <br>3.
 Boot the server first.
 Browse the Data.xml file and start the server.</br>
   <br>4.
 The Client side application must be started after server application.</br>